Mass–energy equivalence: Mass in special relativity

 An object moves at different speeds in different frames of reference, depending on the motion of the observer.
 This implies the kinetic energy, in both Newtonian mechanics and relativity, is 'frame dependent', so that the amount of relativistic energy that an object is measured to have depends on the observer.
 The relativistic mass of an object is given by the relativistic energy divided by c^{2}.
 Because the relativistic mass is exactly proportional to the relativistic energy, relativistic mass and relativistic energy are nearly synonymous; the only difference between them is the units.
 The rest mass or invariant mass of an object is defined as the mass an object has in its rest frame, when it is not moving with respect to the observer.
-Physicists typically use the term mass, though experiments have shown an object's gravitational mass depends on its total energy and not just its rest mass.
 The rest mass is the same for all inertial frames, as it is independent of the motion of the observer, it is the smallest possible value of the relativistic mass of the object.
 Because of the attraction between components of a system, which results in potential energy, the rest mass is almost never additive; in general, the mass of an object is not the sum of the masses of its parts.
 The rest mass of an object is the total energy of all the parts, including kinetic energy, as observed from the center of momentum frame, and potential energy.
 The masses add up only if the constituents are at rest (as observed from the center of momentum frame) and do not attract or repel, so that they do not have any extra kinetic or potential energy.
 Massless particles are particles with no rest mass, and therefore have no intrinsic energy; their energy is due only to their momentum.